 The severability clause should say that if any provisions of this agreement become unenforceable or invalid, it doesn't influence the rest of the contract.
 This means that both parties protect their agreement through this section by making sure it is still valid even though some parts of it may stop being so.

 Governing laws or applicable laws is the paragraph stating that laws of the state or country of choice will apply to the agreement if legal trouble arises during the term of this agreement.
-This is an important element, especially if the parties involved are not in the same country.
+This is an important element, especially if the parties involved are not in the same country and cannot resolve an issue through arbitration.
 Although the governing law is usually the same as the contracting side, the parties could decide together on which laws will be applicable in case of legal issues.

 The waiver clause serves as proof of releasing any rights in the business relationship between the hiring company and the contractor.
 Although it's standard practice, this needs to be done in writing.